unagisoftware/ruber/README.md

 ### File cache

-Ruber comes with a simple File cache option.
+Ruberto comes with a simple File cache option.
 It uses a yaml file to store the cached data.

 ```yml
 ---